-- If the silicone has pulled away from the window or become mouldy you need to remove the old silicone and apply the new.
+- If the silicone has pulled away from the window or becomes mouldy you need to remove the old silicone and apply the new.

 How to Repair Timber Windows

-- If you have rotten wood, carefully remove the rotten wood from the frame and use a high-performance wood filler to fill in any gaps.
+- If you have rotten wood, carefully remove the rotten wood from the frame and use a high-performance wood filler or putty to fill in any gaps.

 - Purchase high-quality screws and repair the latch by swapping the old screws for the new ones.